 Treatment at UCLA

-- Parenting and Children's Friendship Program - offers social skills group programs for children in elementary school, junior high and high school who are have having problems making or keeping friends.
-The program also offers parent training/behavior modification programs for parents with children and early adolescents.
+The program offers parent-assisted social skills group programs for children in elementary school (beginning at end of 1st grade) who are having problems making and/or keeping friends.
+We also offer parent training/behavior modification programs for parents with children (starting at age 2) and early adolescents (age 12½-15½).

-- Early Childhood Partial Hospitalization Program - a short-term integrated day treatment program for young children who have been diagnosed with, or may have, autism, developmental disabilities, and behavior disorders.
+The ECPHP is a short-term integrated day treatment program for young children who have been diagnosed with, or may have, autism, developmental disabilities, and behavior disorders.
+ECPHP is a five-day a week, six-hour a day program.
+All aspects of the program are fully integrated and coordinated to create an individualized, comprehensive, consistent, interdisciplinary, and therapeutic environment.